azeem-aslam-ch/Clinical_Trial-Insights/README.md

 Features

-Data Extraction: Scripts for extracting data from clinical trial registries, such as ClinicalTrials.gov, using APIs and web scraping techniques.
-Data Transformation: Notebooks for transforming and cleaning clinical trial data, including handling missing values, data normalization, and feature engineering.
+DataFrames: Examples of how to use DataFrames to analyze clinical trial data, including data loading, filtering, and aggregation.
-Data Analysis: Scripts and notebooks for analyzing clinical trial data, including statistical analysis, data visualization, and machine learning techniques.
+RDDs: Examples of how to use RDDs to analyze clinical trial data, including data loading, mapping, and reducing.
-Data Visualization: Notebooks for visualizing clinical trial data, including plots, charts, and heat maps.
+SQL: Examples of how to use SQL to analyze clinical trial data, including data querying and aggregation.